Ginny Saville

 “To say that this has exceeded my expectations times of million is an understatement,” says Ginny, who traveled the festival circuit after college, selling backpacks, hats, wallets and other hemp-made goods out of her Ford Taurus station wagon.
 “Some people start their business on a shoestring; I started on a broken shoestring.
 I put everything we made back into the business in an organic, old fashioned, mom and pop, build it up way.”

-The Botany Bay has grown to three Kentucky location; two in Lexington with the original still going strong in Richmond.
+The Botany Bay has grown to three Kentucky locations; two in Lexington with the original still going strong in Richmond.
 That’s not to say it hasn’t been challenging at times.
 Kentucky, as Ginny points out, is a holdout where legalized marijuana is concerned.
 “We have hemp, and we have to fight tooth the nail to keep them from banning it,” she says.

 The Botany Bay got its name from the infamous Australian penal colony where criminals from the British empire were exiled during the 1800s.
 Explorer Captain James Cook had dropped anchor there years earlier, and his naturalist discovered a rich abundance of unique plant life, giving the inlet its name.